Tourism in Mithila: Mithila paintings and arts

 The art and painting works of the Mithila region are also the source of tourism in the region.
 The Madhubani painting also known as Mithila painting is world famous painting for its unique features.
 Tourists from different parts of the world come here to learn and buy the art and painting works of the artists in region.
 It has got international attention in the countries like USA, Japan, Germany and France.
+Jitwarpur is a major village in the region known for crafting Mithila arts.
+The village is only 4 kilometres in the north direction from the headquarter of the Madhubani district.
+It is a hub for the Mithila arts in the region.
+The village has been recognised as the first Shilpgram of Bihar in India.